Computer Science and Engineering (MEng)

 Electives must be chosen so that at least one-half of the total credits counted toward the degree, exclusive of thesis, are 600-level.

-Technical Electives can be CECS or non-CECS courses.
+Technical Electives can be CSE or non-CSE courses.
 Technical Electives must be approved by the department.